Docs

 Default helper function names are normalized separately:

-1. Replace -, ., and spaces with _
+1. The -, ., and spaces are replaced with _

-4. Append CompiledCode
+4. CompiledCode suffix is appended.

 Examples: